redrock303/NeRFLiX_CVPR2023/README.md

  We also upload a video demo at [YouTube](https://youtu.be/YiXvgQXiWII).

+ Please note that the code in this repository is intended solely for research purposes and is not licensed for commercial use.

  ### Citation
 If our work is useful for your research, please consider citing: